 How to get to Akigawa valley

 60 minutes by train from central Tokyo.
 Best to take Chuo Line from Shinjuku station to Musashi-Itsukaichi Station.
 From there the bus (nr.
 10 / 14 / 15 /18) to 十里木 (Yurigi).

 5. Okutama Area

 Okutama is the farthest nature spot you can access by train from central Tokyo.
 It is one of the unexplored spots in Japan.
 Okutama is surrounded by beautiful and magnificent nature.
 You can go to Lake Okutama which was created with the construction of the Dam.
-Their blue water surrounded by greens are beautiful and photogenic.
+The blue water surrounded by greens is beautiful and very photogenic.
 This is great area to hike too!

-90 minutes by train from central of Tokyo.
-Better to take Chuo Line from Shinjuku station and then transfer to Oume Line at Tachikawa station.
-Then, Transfer at Oume to Okutama direction.
+A little under two hours by train from central of Tokyo.
+Best to take Chuo Line from Shinjuku station that will change into the Oume Line at Tachikawa station.
+Next, it will become at Oume line that continues into Okutama direction.

 To Otemon gate, get off at Oedo Line Tsukiji Shijo station or Shiodome station and walk 7 minutes.